Toby breaks down the details on the picture enhancement he provided for the critically acclaimed BBC/AMC series…

 When people think of film texture the focus is often on grain (more on that later!), but there is much more to film’s rendition of detail and texture than just the grain.
 Film has its own ‘MTF’ (Modular Transfer Function) response, which means different frequencies (sizes of detail) have different levels of sharpness.
 The below chart demonstrates the different response of contrast/sharpness through the frequency range of film;

-I worked with colour scientist Nick Shaw and programmer Paul Dore to develop a plugin for DaVinci Resolve that lets me adjust the MTF of digital material, like an ‘equaliser’ for different frequencies and contrast.
+I worked with a colour scientist and programmer to develop a plugin for DaVinci Resolve that lets me adjust the MTF of digital material, like an ‘equaliser’ for different frequencies and contrast.
 We called it the Cheat Frequency Equaliser.
 I used this proprietary plugin on ‘This Is Going To Hurt’ to both better emulate the texture of film, but also to enhance the pores and wrinkles of the cast to exaggerate their ‘tiredness’ and stress their humanity.

 Another thing we loved about the film references we had was the softness of the highlights.
 Benedict would normally use a diffusion filter to achieve this but together we decided to do most of this in the grade so we could have more control and not affect the textures of the skin and textures of the sets.
 I used a luma qualifier to select the highlights and create a soft glow / halo and make the highlights roll-off into a softer texture.